An Overview of Spain

 Eating in Spain

 I like the food and it is quite cheap.
 Spanish make good chicken dishes and, of course, paella and tortilla.
+The starters with great smoked ham and those wonderful cheeses, are absolutely divine.
 I also enjoy their “tapas” very much, but those are quite expensive in most places (this is for a full meal, if you are just looking to have a taste of it, the price is good enough).
 Tapas are a very small amount of food, so it's advised to eat several sorts of tapas and that makes an entire meal a lot more expensive, and not as satisfying as a “normal” meal.
 They also have good wine and bad coffee.

 Cleaning and care in Spain